-- the realisation of Group financial objectives over the two fiscal years 2008 and 2009; - the realisation of personal achievements; - a presence in the Group throughout the vesting period.
+- the realization of Group financial objectives over the two fiscal years 2008 and 2009 - the realization of personal achievements - a presence in the Group throughout the vesting period.

 The number of free shares obtained by the employees will vary in a 0 to 3 range depending on the level of performance reached.